daulet/servernet/README.md

 ### HTTP Output

-Decoreate your entry method (not parameter) with [HttpResponse] attribute ([sample](./samples/MultiTriggerSample/Trigger/TableEntityProcessorHttpTrigger.cs)).
-Using out HttpResponseMessage parameter is bad practice, hence only return parameter is supported (including async option with Task\<HttpResponseMessage\>).
+Decoreate your entry method (not parameter) with [HttpOutput] attribute ([sample](./samples/DocumentationSamples/HttpOutputFunction.cs)).
+Using *out HttpResponseMessage* parameter is bad practice, hence only return parameter is supported (including async option with Task\<HttpResponseMessage\>).
 Here is a list of parameter types that are supported with [HttpResponse] attribute:
 * [HttpResponseMessage](https://msdn.microsoft.com/en-us/library/system.net.http.httpresponsemessage(v=vs.118).aspx), including async equivalent Task\<HttpResponseMessage\>;